IsabelChong/IsabelChong/README.md

 ---

 - 🧶 A programmer in the day, a crocheter at night
-- 🍒 Owner of BerryLovelyMade, a small business selling handmade goods
+- 🍒 Owner of BerryLovelyMade, a small business offering handmade goods

 ---